Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Method

-To better understand the requirements of guiding features, we experiment using VAE features.
-Although VAE lacks the strong discriminative power, its latent space is clean and structured.
-Surprisingly, using VAE features can accelerate the training to a level comparable to LayerSync.
-This suggests that a clean structure alone can still provide effective guidance, even without high discriminability.
-Of course, if the features also have strong discriminative power, the guidance will become more effective, as demonstrated by the superior results of REPA.
+In addition to features with discriminative power, we find that features with clean structures \cite{singh2025matters} in the latent diffusion pipeline, can also be important for guiding features.
+Although VAE lacks strong discriminative power, its latent space is clean and structured.
+Surprisingly, VAE features can accelerate DiT training to a level comparable to LayerSync, as shown in Fig. \ref{motivation}(c), suggesting that structured features are effective for providing effective guidance, even without high discriminability.

-Combining these insights, we reveal that the most effective guiding features should meet two criteria: (1) \textit{they should have a clean structure, in the sense that they can effectively help shallow blocks distinguish noise from signal}, and (2) \textit{they should be semantically discriminative, making it easier for shallow layers to learn effective representations.} Several works \cite{lee2024dmp, li2023your, clark2023texttoimage, meng2024not} have pointed out that diffusion models can be leveraged for various discriminative tasks, such as classification.
-This further motivates us to think whether we can find a more discriminative and semantically enriched feature representation inside the DiT model to guide the training of itself, achieving self-transcendence.
+Based on the above findings, we argue that effective guiding features should meet two criteria: (1) \textit{they should have a clean structure so that they can effectively help shallow layers distinguish noise from signal}, and (2) \textit{they should be semantically discriminative so that they can help shallow layers to learn effective representations.} Several works \cite{lee2024dmp, li2023your, clark2023texttoimage, meng2024not} have pointed out that diffusion models can be leveraged for various discriminative tasks, such as classification.
+This further motivates us to think whether we can find a discriminative and semantically enriched feature representation inside the DiT model to guide the training of itself, achieving self-transcendence.